jirwin-scottlogic/MdJsonModules/styleGuide/styleGuide.md

 The heading for the module that gives a brief overview of the task

-## Tags
+## moduleDescription

-A short list of buzz words that relate to what the task involves e.g language, backend/frontend
+A short description of the module.
 ## Dependencies

 A list of modules that are required to be completed before attempting this task